Counselling (MEd Program)

 Application deadlines can be found in the Graduate Programs Admissions and Regulations section of the Graduate Calendar at www.unbc.ca/calendar/graduate/admissions.

-Admission to the MEd Counselling specialization at the Prince George campus occurs each September; deadline for applications is December 15 of the prior year.
+Admission to the MEd Counselling program at the Prince George campus occurs each September; deadline for applications is December 15 of the prior year.
 Admission to the program at regional campuses does not normally occur each year and will vary in response to demand and resources.

-Applicants are also required to submit a Curriculum Vitae or Résumé that indicates the number of hours in each employment or volunteer position.
+Applicants are also required to submit a Curriculum Vitae or résumé that indicates the number of hours in each employment or volunteer position.
 A list of any scholarships or publications should also be included.

 Criminal Record Review